flipt-io/flipt-ui/README.md

 # Flipt UI

 ## Archived

-:warn: Archived as of 2023-04-10.
-This repository is no longer maintained as the code has been merged back into [flipt-io/flipt](https://github.com/flipt-io/flipt).
+⚠️ Archived as of 2023-04-10.
+This repository is no longer maintained as the code has been merged back into [flipt-io/flipt](https://github.com/flipt-io/flipt). ⚠️

 It is preserved here for historical purposes.